France's left agrees to largely campaign together vs. Macron

 Macron defeated his far-right rival, Marine Le Pen, in last month’s presidential vote.
 Le Pen’s score in two rounds of voting was unprecedented, suggesting that political leanings in France may be shifting increasingly to the right.

-However, legislative elections are traditionally difficult for Len Pen’s National Rally, in part because other parties often come together to bar the way for its candidates.
-Macron’s new coalition, called Ensemble (Together), primarily faces a challenge from the left in June’s parliamentary election.
+However, legislative elections are traditionally difficult for Le Pen’s National Rally, in part because other parties often come together to bar the way for its candidates.
+Macron’s new coalition, called Ensemble!
+(Together!), primarily faces a challenge from the left in June’s parliamentary election.

 The president’s movement and its centrist allies together hold over 300 seats in the outgoing parliament, making him the favorite to again win a majority.